Deadline: January 31, 2019 at 5:00 PM CST

 The entire application is completed online and will require digital signatures.
 As part of the application process an email will be sent from firstname.lastname@example.org to your principal to verify your eligibility.

-Applicants will be notified of the selection committee results by April 4, 2019.
+Applicants will be notified of the selection committee results on April 2, 2020 by email.
 Awardees will be required to attend a pre-fellowship Orientation.

 Fellows who fail to complete post-fellowship reporting or use fellowship funds in manner not consistent with their grant proposal will be deemed, “Not in Good Standing”.
 Fund for Teachers, at their discretion, may refuse future applications from individuals listed as “Not in Good Standing”.